Testinium/rc-packing/README.md

 make check_sum
 ---

-Creates check sums for each dependecies and Docker Images, to verify transfered files subsequently their check sums under to remote network
+Creates check sums for each dependencies and Docker Images, to verify transfered files subsequently their check sums under to remote network

 make tar_packages